eclipse-edc/Connector/CONTRIBUTING.md

 * We prefer small changes and short living branches.
 Please do not combine independent things in one pull request.

-* Prefix the branch you're submitting with an issue number, e.g. `725-add-new-feature`.

 * Excessive branching and merging can make git history confusing.
 With that in mind please